Jerry-Ma/CoaddPipe/docs/coaddpipe/index.rst

 CoaddPipe Documentation
 ***********************

-CoaddPipe is a configurable pipeline for making mosaics out of a collection of individually de-trended images.
+This is the documentation for CoaddPipe.

 Reference/API
 =============